codingchili/vertx-httpform-bruteforce/README.md

 ### Building

-Modify Breaker.kt to update form parameters.
+Modify Breaker.kt to update hard-coded stuff like form parameters, target url, port etc.

 ```
 ./gradlew build
 ```

+This produces a jar file in build/lib.

 ### Usage

-Grab a session id and csrf token if required, can be done using tokens.sh
+Grab a session id and csrf token if required, example in tokens.sh.
+Make sure to verify that token is reusable and attached to the session used.

 ```
 . ./tokens.sh